weibeld/cloud-infra-cli/README.md

-# Cloud test infrastructure
+# Cloud example infrastructure

 Scripts for creating a typical cloud infrastructure on the major cloud providers.

-The purpose of this repo is to show how to use the command-line interfaces (CLIs) of the majour cloud providers to create a typical cloud infrastructure.
+The purpose of this repo is to show how to use the command-line interfaces (CLIs) of the major cloud providers to create a typical cloud infrastructure.

 ## Contents